Code-Institute-Submissions/kuua/README.md

 There is a display issue identified: on IphoneX Max the website works well portrait but when turned to landscape position the Parallax background images blow out of proportion.
 I am currently investigating this issue and plan to fix it ASAP

+There is an issue with the gallery when swiping images left or right. after second image next image doesnt show.
+We are planning to fix this in next release.

 ## Deployment